The Five Love Languages Summary…What Exactly Is Language?

 The main drive of this article is highlighting precisely what we take for granted.
 That is, the assumption that feelings are communicated in conventional ways.

 Perhaps this overarching assumption is what lands us in a world of interpersonal trouble.
-Maybe the gestures or marks associated with the so-called “conventional ways” have myriad meanings leading to miscommunication and misunderstanding; two qualities essential to an unhealthy and unsustainable relationship.
+Maybe the gestures or marks associated with the so-called “conventional ways” have innumerable meanings leading to miscommunication and misunderstanding; two qualities essential to an unhealthy and unsustainable relationship.

 Love Has Many Dialects!